OrangeP0P/EEGProgress/README.md

 # EEGProgress

-A fast and lightweight progressive convolutoin architecture for EEG processing and classification
+A fast and lightweight progressive convolutoin architecture for EEG processing and classification.

-## Paper link

 This project is based on a recent publication.
-You can access the original paper here: [EEGProgress](https://www.sciencedirect.com/science/article/pii/S0010482523013665).
+You can access the original paper here: [Link: EEGProgress](https://www.sciencedirect.com/science/article/pii/S0010482523013665).

 ![Alt text](ReadMe/EEGProgress.png)

 # How to run

-You can directly run the code with 1-AB.py
+You can directly run the code with “1-AB.py”

-This application is designed to run in a PyTorch environment.
-To execute `1-AB.py`, which is the entry point of the program, follow the steps outlined below.

 ## Prerequisites